Skip to main content

 Kaivan Munshi

-Kaivan Munshi is currently Professor of Economics at Yale University, a Faculty Affiliate of the Economic Growth Center, and was previously the Frank Ramsey Professor of Economics at the University of Cambridge.
-His research career has been devoted to the analysis of social institutions and their interaction with economic activity.
-Professor Munshi’s research has been published in the American Economic Review, Journal of Political Economy, Quarterly Journal of Economics, and the Review of Economic Studies.
+Kaivan Munshi is currently the Frederick W. Beinecke Professor of Economics at Yale University and a Faculty Affiliate of the Economic Growth Center.
+He was previously the Frank Ramsey Professor of Economics at the University of Cambridge.
+Munshi’s research career has been devoted to the analysis of social institutions and their interaction with economic activity.
+His research has been published in the American Economic Review, Journal of Political Economy, Quarterly Journal of Economics, and the Review of Economic Studies.
 He was the recipient of the Infosys Prize in the Social Sciences in 2016.